Address: 4770 East Iliff Avenue. Suite #108, Denver, Colorado 80222

 "I believe in using approaches that work, and that have some basis in research, and that in my experience have been useful to my clients.
 My best and most profound teachers over the years have and continue to be my clients," Dr. Rush says.

 "I feel that it is very important that my clients are pursuing the goals in treatment that are important to them, and that it is important to get results as soon as possible.
-I believe that it is important for therapy to be well focused and on target with regard to my clients' goals and priorities.
-It is important that the approaches used in therapy make sense to my clients and that my clients are in agreement with the approaches used and how therapy is proceeding.
-I ask for feedback from clients regularly, and I believe in a collaborative process.
-I prefer that my clients have processes that they are working on in between sessions that are related to their goals and developing skills in the short and long term.
-I believe it is important for my clients to have methods they can use to maintain positive changes they make long term."
+It is important for therapy to be well focused and on target with regard to my clients' goals and priorities.
+I want the approaches used in therapy make sense to my clients, that my clients are in agreement with the approaches used, and that they are satisfied with how therapy is proceeding.
+I ask for feedback from clients in each session, and I believe in a collaborative process.
+I prefer that my clients have processes that they are working on in between sessions that are related to their goals, and that they are developing skills for the short and long term.
+I believe it is important for my clients to have methods they can use to maintain positive changes they make.

 Over the years Dr. Rush has consistently gotten very good feedback from his clients with regard to their treatment results.
 His clients also indicate that Dr. Rush focused on what was important to them, in a way that made sense to them.

-He is on most insurance provider panels, and some of his clients pay out of pocket.
+He is on most insurance provider panels.
 The fee for clients who are paying out of pocket or self-pay is $100.00 per session.